 Investigations can be tailored to suit geotechnical and geo-environmental requirements, with exploratory holes utilised to gather data related to both disciplines.
 For example drilled geotechnical boreholes may be installed with standpipes to allow groundwater sampling.
 Our specialist technicians are also trained in construction materials testing, allowing a range of disciplines to be covered by one investigation team.

-Intrusive investigations are supervised by one of our team of Project Engineering Geologists and Geo-environmental Scientists to ensure that appropriate, concise and high quality data is recovered from site.
+Intrusive investigations are supervised by one of our team of Project Engineering Geologists and Geo-environmental Scientists to ensure that appropriate, succinct and high quality data is recovered from site.

 Investigation data is displayed on concise logs available in .pdf and .ags formats, with engineering soil and rock descriptions to BS5930.
 Typically this is followed by laboratory testing, with production of factual and interpretive reports specific to the project requirements.